(952) 715-6262

 Oral Hygiene

 Good oral hygiene is an essential part of overall health.
-Please brush around the implant surgery site, but if stitches were placed, do not brush over the site for at least 4 days to allow for healing.
-Gently brushing your teeth and healing abutment after 4 day with a manual toothbrush is recommended.
+Please brush around the implant surgery site, but if stitches were placed, do not brush over the site for at least four days to allow for healing.
+Gently brushing your teeth and healing abutment after four days with a manual toothbrush is recommended.
 The day after surgery, if you were prescribed chlorhexidine rinse, it should be used twice daily.

 Activity

-We recommend you keep physical activities to a minimum 3-4 days.
+Keep physical activities to a minimum for 3-4 days.
 Keep in mind that if the surgery was extensive, you are likely not taking in normal nourishment.
 This may weaken you and limit your ability to exercise.